project0/slides/slides/jigsaw-headers/markdown.md

 - NGINX/Jigsaw: request headers up to 21 K <!-- .element: class="fragment" data-fragment-index="1" -->
 - NodeJS: Default max header limit of 8192 bytes <!-- .element: class="fragment" data-fragment-index="2" -->
 - Play framework: Defaults to 8192 bytes (not validated) <!-- .element: class="fragment" data-fragment-index="2" -->

+> There might be different limits for header size and request URI size

 <!-- vertical -->

 ## Mitigation

-- Jigsaw header limits are very high (21K) configured
+- Jigsaw header limits is aligned with cloudfront limit (**21k**)
 - Jigsaw has been configured to prevent sending cookie headers to **S3**
-- Services should never set cookies at **root path** `/`!
+- Avoid setting cookies at **root path** `/`!
-- Services can increase max header size at their side
+- Increase the accepted max header request size
-- Anything else to avoid blowing the cookie
+- Anything else to avoid blowing the cookies

 <!-- section -->